dashingfon/COA_Audit_test/audit.md

 ## Safe math is not needed with solidity 0.8 and above- Low

-## migrating token that do not return a value from transferFrom function will revert  - medium

 ## users token can get stuck in the contract if another user with a bigger index migrates before - medium

+## attacker can replace user migrated tokens by sending tokens to the migration contract - high

-## no access control in token function mint allows anyone to mint tokens - medium
+## no access control in token function mint allows anyone to mint tokens{permanent dos} - high

 ## no use of safetransferfrom - medium